-Well-intentioned efforts to help students choose a college major actually make things worse for most students—especially the most valuable among them.
+Efforts to help high school students choose a college major actually make things worse for most students—especially the most valuable among them.
 It all starts with the probing, anxiety-inducing question, “What are you going to major in?”
 Most students just defer to a major they have heard of as they don’t know what they want to major in.

 That is what I did when my daughter brought me in as a speaker in her high school leadership class, and the results were fascinating.
 Leveraging Florida’s meta-majors—a collection of majors grouped in “buckets” like a prix fixe menu—I asked the students to cross off six meta-majors they had no interest in pursuing.

-Take my daughter, for example.
-She crossed off meta-majors until she got to social and behavioral sciences.
+In another example, my daughter crossed off meta-majors until she got to social and behavioral sciences.
 From there, we looked at specific majors like public policy and administration, addiction studies, aging services, domestic violence services, human services, and more.

 This approach allows potential students to answer that dreaded question about their chosen major while also allowing them to change their minds as they learn more.
 Additionally, in my daughter’s case, she realized that she did not need to sweat out calculus or college algebra in high school—and that she should instead focus on taking social sciences electives, like human geography, along with statistics as her math course.